yulongran/tft-go/README.md

 ## TFT-GO
-### A mobile application that provides gaming stats and information about player matches for the game Team Fight Tactics.
+### A mobile application in React Native that provides gaming stats and information about player matches for the game Team Fight Tactics.

 ## I Installation